Salem73616C656D/Hackers_1995/README.md

 The diverse skills we bring to the table ensures our projects can meet the demands of all our clients.
 As a professional group we understand security and networking is an ever changing environment and strive on a daily basis to improve our skills.

-- Marcus uses time management skills to achieve a MVP in an efficient manner.
-- Bill uses his confidence in communication to deliver an effective and compelling presentation.
+- Vincent specializes in Windows OS operations and Python scripting.
 - Josh specializes in networking and coding.
-- Harrison works tirelessly to ensure his personality invites engagement and professionalism.
+- Harrison is a master communicator and an Active Directory Specialist.

 Every day we have a standup meeting that puts us all on the same page.
-Meeting customer goals is the goal.
+Meeting customer goals is THE goal.

 ## Conflict Resolution